jine/Planned-Planthood/implementation-summary.md

 - Focus management for interactive elements

 #### Responsive Design
-- Mobile-first approach with progressive enhancement
+- Desktop-first approach with media-queries for mobile and tablet
 - Breakpoints for tablet and desktop
 - Flexible grid systems that adapt to screen size
 - Touch-friendly interactive elements